CREATORS & INNOVATORS

 Leana is the Co-Artistic Director and Co-Founder of Egg Box Theatre.
 She is also a creative producer and arts manager with experience in developing and delivering grassroots arts and cultural projects with a range of regional and national partners.

 Leana graduated from The Lincoln School of Performing Arts in 2010 with a degree in Dance and Drama.
 She joined The Lincoln Company in 2009 performing annually at The Edinburgh Fringe Festival until 2014.

 She joined Lincolnshire One Venues, a county wide arts venue network, in 2013 working in youth participation and engagement.
 She became the LOV Project Manager in April 2018 and oversaw the operational transition drawing in over half a million pounds of grant funding before leaving in 2019.
 She is very experienced in coordinating large scale events and festivals having managed several seasons of shows at The Edinburgh Fringe.
-She holds a Post-graduate in Psychology and has an interest in the role of creativity in developmental psychology; alongside her role at Egg Box she is currently working with Inspire, supporting young people with SEND aged 16-25.
+She holds a Post-graduate in Psychology and has an interest in the role of creativity in developmental psychology; alongside her role at Egg Box she is currently working with Inspire as a maths and English tutor.